 - CAPIC interns are diverse and serve diverse community needs.

-- In the 2016 CAPIC match, about 48% of CAPIC interns were Caucasian; about 13% were non-white Hispanic; about 12% were African-American; about 12% were Asian; about 2% were Native-American, and the remaining 13% declined to specify.
-About one third of CAPIC interns (32%) also reported that they were competent in languages other than English.
+- In the 2019 CAPIC match, 41% of CAPIC interns identified as Caucasian; 15% identified as non-white Hispanic; 15% identified as African-American; 11% identified as identified as Asian; 2% identified as Native-American, and the remaining 16% declined to specify.
+About one third of CAPIC interns (35%) also reported that they were competent in languages other than English.

 - CAPIC internships offer students a broad range of training models.